Swinton Bivouac

 Family friendly accommodation:

 The Tree Lodges (private shower bathroom) accommodate up to 7 in 2 double beds and 3 singles, arranged in tiers and reached via a ladder.
-Each Meadow Yurt (shared shower block) sleeps up to 4 in a double bed and 2 pull-out single beds.
+Each Yurt (shared shower block) sleeps up to 4 in a double bed and 2 single beds (Cabin Yurts are best as they have separate bedrooms).
 Note that they are slightly more basic than the lodges, with minimal cooking facilities.
 The Loft and the adjoining snug is handy for groups, as it can sleep up to 10

 Cots Available, Extra Beds Available, Family Rooms